Life Coaching 101: How Do I Get My First Coaching Client?

 Building a social media presence can help spread the message as well as create opportunities to engage with your target audience.
 In addition to building awareness, those relationships are more likely to lead to conversions!

 Start your own blog and create valuable content that your avatar will love.
 It doesn’t have to be a blog about coaching, but it helps to focus on a topic relevant to your target customer.
-You can also reach out to bloggers who target the same audience you do or have a life coaching blog and ask them to link back to your website or offer a guest post.

 Look for podcasts that serve your ideal avatar.
 By showing up and creating value, you build credibility and awareness.
 While it may sound intimidating at first, podcasters are always looking for people to interview.